kimjoar/writings/understanding-backbone.md

  });
 ```

-As each view is responsible for one `el`, let's specify them when
+As each view is now responsible for one HTML element, we can specify
-instantiating the views:
+them when instantiating the views:

 ```diff
  var events = _.clone(Backbone.Events);